 By air - Tokyo has two airports: Narita Airport handles the majority of international flights and only a small number of domestic flights.
 It is located 60 kilometers outside of central Tokyo.
 The more centrally located Haneda Airport handles a smaller number of international flights and the majority of domestic flights.

 By shinkansen - Most shinkansen lines lead to Tokyo.
 The trip from Osaka/Kyoto takes about three hours.
-There are also direct trains to/from Kyushu, Kanazawa, Niigata and various destinations in the Tohoku Region.
+There are also direct trains to/from Kyushu, Kanazawa, Niigata and various destinations in the Tohoku Region and Hokkaido.

 Tokyo is covered by a dense network of train, subway and bus lines, which are operated by about a dozen different companies.
 The train lines operated by JR East and the subway lines are most convenient for moving around central Tokyo.

 Tokyo's most prominent train line is the JR Yamanote Line, a loop line which connects Tokyo's multiple city centers.
 The city's 13 subway lines are operated by two companies and run largely inside the Yamanote circle and the areas around Ginza and the area east of the loop line.
 Most of the many suburban train lines commence at one of the six major stations of the Yamanote Line (Tokyo, Ueno, Ikebukuro, Shinjuku, Shibuya and Shinagawa).

 Circle line that connects all major city centers.

-Tokyo's subway network is operated by two companies, the Toei Subways with four lines, and Tokyo Metro (formerly known as Eidan Subways) with nine lines.
+Tokyo's subway network is operated by two entities: Toei with four lines, and Tokyo Metro with nine lines.
 Together, they densely cover central Tokyo, especially the area inside the Yamanote circle and the areas around Ginza and the area east of the loop line.

 Note, that at their terminal stations, the trains of some subway lines continue to operate on the tracks of different companies on suburban train lines.
-For example, the Chiyoda Subway Line is directly connected with the suburban Odakyu Line at Yoyogi-Uehara Station, and trains on the Fukutoshin Subway Line continue to run on the tracks of the Tokyu Toyoko Line at Shibuya Station.
+For example, the Chiyoda Subway Line is directly connected with the suburban Odakyu Line at Yoyogi-Uehara, and trains on the Fukutoshin Subway Line continue to run on the tracks of the Tokyu Toyoko Line at Shibuya.